 WAD is a 501(c)(3) nonprofit organization supported by the generosity of individuals and organizational donors, including businesses and foundations.
-We are governed by our bylaws as amended on June 2017.
+The organization is governed by the bylaws.

-The board meets minimum of 4 times a year.
+The board meets minimum 4 times a year.

-Appointed Member at Large: Ron Byington, Lance Wedgen, Jr., and Theresa Heyrman.
+Appointed Member at Large: Ron Byington, Jeffrey Cucinotta, Dan Houlihan and Joel Mankowski

 Appointed WAD/WisRID Liasion: Vacant